We appreciate your visit to our website. Privacy is crucial to us, and we want you to feel secure while visiting our site.

 You can register to receive our newsletter.
 To send our newsletter, we use the newsletter mailing service MailChimp, which is operated by Rocket Science Group, LLC, 675 Ponce De Leon Ave NE # 5000, Atlanta, GA 30308, USA ("Mailchimp").
 We provide data to MailChimp in the United States as described below.
 The US is an insecure third country.
 However, MailChimp has voluntarily certified under the US-EU Privacy Shield and is committed to complying with EU privacy requirements.

-Our newsletter is published regularly and contains information about updates of our products, tips and best practices for using conversation and chatbot marketing, notes on blog posts, workshops and lectures.
+Our newsletter is published regularly and contains information about updates of our products, tips and best practices for using conversational marketing, surveys, notes on blog posts, workshops and lectures.

 To register, you must tell us your email address.
 You can voluntarily provide us with additional information, such as your name.
 The application takes place in a so-called double-opt-in procedure.
 After registering on our website, you will receive a confirmation e-mail from us, in which you have to confirm the registration again.
 This entire process is documented and stored.
 This includes both the storage of the registration and the confirmation time, as well as your IP address.
 The collection of this data is required so that we can understand the processes in case of misuse of the e-mail address, and therefore serves our legal protection.
 By subscribing to our newsletter, you agree to its receipt.

 The legal basis for processing your data after registering for the newsletter is if you have given your consent, Art.
 6 para.
 1 lit. a GDPR.

 Your data will be stored on the servers of MailChimp in the USA.
 MailChimp uses this information to send and evaluate the newsletter.
 The evaluation takes place on our behalf, but MailChimp can also use the data for quality assurance and to improve the quality of their services.